wp-plugins/wowslider/readme.txt

  It's impossible in a current version.
 WOW Slider supports images only.
 Video will be supported in version 5.7

 = 18.
 I want to buy full version of WOWSlider.
-Is there a way to prevent it from launching automatically until I launch it?
+Is there a way to prevent it from launching automatically until I launch it?=

  If you do not want the slider to have an auto play feature, please, go to Slider->Properties->Generall.
 Uncheck "Auto play slide show" and "Auto play video" options.

 == Screenshots ==